Generic Name: selegiline (se-LE-ji-leen)

 - Eating foods high in tyramine (eg, aged cheeses, red wines, beer, certain meats and sausages, liver, sour cream, soy sauce, raisins, bananas, avocados) while you use an MAOI may cause severe high blood pressure.
 Such a reaction is NOT likely to occur with this dose of selegiline system.
 People who use this dose can eat a normal diet.
 Although this is not likely to occur, seek medical attention at once if symptoms of severe high blood pressure occur.
 These may include severe headache, fast or irregular heartbeat, sore or stiff neck, nausea, vomiting, sweating, enlarged pupils, or sensitivity to light.

-- Avoid dietary supplements containing tyramine or nonprescription products containing dextromethorphan, pseudoephedrine, or phenylephrine while you are using selegiline system.
+- Avoid dietary supplements containing tyramine or nonprescription products containing dextromethorphan while you are using selegiline system.

 - Diabetes patients - Selegiline system may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.